Frequently Asked Questions

 Do I need to support all edges of the TrueDEK Classic foundation?

 Yes, all edges of a TrueDEK Classic must be supported, as well as the adjacent subfloor edges.
 Additionally, the drain area requires support.
-We recommend 2x stock for all support blocking, and make sure the blocking supports the edges by 1" or more.
+We recommend 2x stock for all support blocking, and make sure the blocking underlays all edges by 1" or more.

-How level does a TrueDEK Classic foundation have to be when it’s installed?
+How level does a TrueDEK Classic base have to be when it’s installed?

 The simple answer is, it must be level.
-The bubble has to be centered on a spirit level, and you want to check for level all around the perimeter and across the base from end to end and side to side.
-TrueDEK foundations offer plenty of pitch to speed water to the drain, but every degree that's lost to an out-of-level installation diminishes drainage performance.
+The bubble has to be centered on a spirit level, and you want to check for level all around the perimeter and across the base from end-to-end and side-to-side.
+TrueDEK bases offer plenty of pitch to speed water to the drain, but every degree that's lost to an out-of-level installation hurts drainage performance.

 Do I have to use ARC waterproofing supplies, or can I use different products?

-Some waterproofing products will not bond well to the plastic foundation.
-The waterproofing products ARC carries have proven to work over thousands of installations, and we stand behind them.
-Using other products may work, but you'll have to experiment to build the confidence you'll want to have before laying the tile.
+Many waterproofing products will not bond well to plastic shower bases.
+The waterproofing products ARC has developed have proven to work over thousands of installations, and we stand behind them.
+Using other products may or may not work, but you'll have to experiment to feel confident in the long-term results.
 Whatever you use has to do the job for the long haul.

-Can I finish a TrueDEK Classic foundation with any tile I want?
+Can I finish a TrueDEK Classic base with any tile I want?

 Yes, you can, within the limitations of a tile product's specs and TCNA guidelines.
-The point load rating on a Classic foundation is 4,000 pounds-force/sq. inch, so it can handle even the smallest mosaic tile, pebble, and glass coverings, as well as any typical wheelchair or shower chair use.
-We recommend mosaic tile (1½" or smaller) because they can be installed without cuts within the shower foundation area; bigger tile has to be cut at the pitch intersections.
+The point load rating on a Classic base is 4,000 pounds-force/sq. inch, so it can handle even the smallest mosaic tile, pebble, and glass coverings, as well as any typical wheelchair or shower chair use.
+We recommend mosaic tile (2" or smaller) because they can be installed without cuts within the shower base area and the many grout lines provide good traction in a wet shower.
+Bigger tile must be cut at the pitch intersections so that it lays down properly on the shower base.

 Can I get a TrueDEK Classic with the drain hole in the center?